awesomerank/awesomerank.github.io/lists/gdi2290/awesome-angular.md

 #### Documentation tools

+* [Storybook ★17507](https://github.com/storybooks/storybook) : "The UI development environment you'll love to use"

 * [Compodoc ★1072](https://github.com/compodoc/compodoc) : "The missing documentation tool for your Angular 2 application", integrate well with npm scripts

 * [AngularDoc](http://angulardoc.io/) : Website that display "Architectural analysis and visualization for Angular 2 projects", integrate only with a github repository